Dear Mentors, Committee Members, and GSR:

 Anyway, hidden within the article's snark was an insightful scientific critique of the PLOS article's key assumptions.
 First, I want to discuss the snark and the response it generated from at least one frustrated reader who very likely has a penis.
 Second, I want to discuss Dr. Clancy's scientific critique of the article (which I hope she will expand in a subsequent post that I would totally read, hint hint!).

 First, the snark.
 It follows a recent series of articles in Dr. Clancy's blog that criticizes the Nature Research Center's reassignment of Canopy Meg (aka Dr. Meg Lowman) to what Dr. Clancy argues is a ceremonial position without any decision-making power.
 Before that was a study co-authored by Dr. Clancy on sexism and sexual assault during fieldwork.
-Thankfully, Dr. Clancy is on a mission to expose some serious gender issues in our field and others, and in media coverage thereof.
+Dr. Clancy is on a mission to expose some serious gender issues in anthropology and other fields, and in media coverage thereof.
 I unequivocally support this mission, especially from a physical anthropologist, because such critiques often originate from cultural anthropologists and social theorists, whose research (thus reputation and persona) is neither as visible nor scientifically credible as Dr. Clancy's.
-Moreover, I am fucking sick of the cavemanish way that the media covers reproductive ecology.
+Moreover, I tire of the caveman-ish way that the media covers reproductive ecology.

 "In order to understand this revelation, and the contribution Morton et al. are making to reinforce...the reality of the patriarchy,..."